Jahan08/Machine_learning_model_for_Polo_like_kinase_1_inhibitors/README.md

-Here We develpoed Machine leraning model to predict bioactivity of PLK1 inhibitors
+Here we developed Machine leraning model to predict bioactivity of PLK1 inhibitors